 The moment of death is captured outside of the viewer; it is transformed through the eyes of ‘children strewn on steps or road, / Or women coming from the shops’, and because it has suddenly become a sideshow, it contrasts and conflicts with the previous stanza, where the ambulance was written about as a ‘confessional’.
 Although death is a very private moment, there are always those on the fringe edges that catch sight of it and stand, and gawk.

 Notice the dehumanization of the word ‘it’, and how Larkin focuses not on the actual corpse but on the stretcher, always skirting around the issue of death, never quite approaching it head-on.

 The ‘solving emptiness / That lies just under all we do’, writes Larkin.
 For Larkin, at least in this stanza, he questions why we bother doing the things we do; there is no point to life, as we will all wind up dead and in the ground at the end of it, sooner or later.
 However, Larkin’s point is that this is not something known to people, and it is only when we witness or around death that it occurs to us that there is an end to life, an end to existence, there is a blank nothingness to follow (something that Larkin was particularly afraid of) our lives.

 Of families and fashions, there

 However, Larkin does not merely write that life ends, and there is nothing after; he first points out what the end of life means – ‘the unique random blend / of families and fashions’.
-At the end of life, that is all that is left of a person: their family, and their habits, their memories are strewn across a generation or two.
-It could be argued that there is not, in fact, any sort of emptiness, however, this is not a point that Larkin explores – it is not something that the dead person understands, or knows after they are gone, and this is specifically about death in all its self-centered application; death as an experience only for the deceased, and not for the people who struggle on afterward.
+At the end of life, that is all that is left of a person: their family, habits, and memories are strewn across a generation or two.
+It could be argued that there is not, in fact, any emptiness, however, this is not a point that Larkin explores – it is not something that the dead person understands or knows after they are gone, and this is specifically about death in all its self-centred application; death as an experience only for the deceased, and not for the people who struggle on afterwards.